Hassan is a medical student. He loves to research and write about pets.

 Looking for a dog that is good with kids?
 Dogs can teach your kids companionship and a sense of responsibility.
-But you will also have to take a few things into consideration before bringing home a new family friend.
+But you will also have to consider a few things before bringing home a new family friend.
 They can sometimes prove dangerous and can harm your kids.

 If you choose the right dog breed that fits into your family’s lifestyle, you won't have to worry.
 You should match the personality and age of a child with the traits of a dog’s breed.
 There are a few characteristics that you should have to look for in the dog, both as a breed and individually, according to your lifestyle and needs.